Prik Nam Pla Recipe (Thai Chili Fish Sauce)

 • Use the nutrition card in this recipe as a guideline.

-• Chilies: If you have a high spice-level, use Jinda chili peppers.
-You can also use bird's eye chilies, which are even spicier.
-For a mild sauce, go for milder chilies like Spanish chilies or jalapeรฑos.
-Removing the seeds can also tone down the heat.
+• If you like a high level of spiciness, use Jinda chili peppers.
+You can also opt for bird's eye chilies, which are even hotter.
+For a milder sauce, choose milder chilies like Spanish chilies or jalapeños.
+Removing the seeds can also reduce the heat.

 Calories: 49kcal | Carbohydrates: 10g | Protein: 3g | Fat: 0.3g | Saturated Fat: 0.03g | Polyunsaturated Fat: 0.2g | Monounsaturated Fat: 0.01g | Sodium: 2361mg | Potassium: 298mg | Fiber: 1g | Sugar: 6g | Vitamin A: 576IU | Vitamin C: 88mg | Calcium: 29mg | Iron: 1mg